LawrenceGrigoryan/ai-friend-chat-bot/README.md

 pip install -r requirements.txt
 ```

-Set environmental variables in terminal and make sure you have **access to LLaMa2 model** on Hugging Face:
+Set environmental variables in terminal and make sure you have **an access to LLaMa2 model** on Hugging Face:
 ```
 export HF_AUTH_TOKEN=YOU_HF_AUTH_TOKEN
 export BOT_TOKEN=BOT_TOKEN